Actors, celebrities whoop with joy at U.S. gay marriage ruling

 Popular American TV shows “Will & Grace”, “Glee” and comedy “Modern Family” also are widely credited with playing an influential role in changing the perception of gays, lesbians and transgender people in the United States and beyond.

-Following are some celebrity reactions to Friday’s ruling, delivered via Twitter, Instagram, Facebook and statements:
+Following are some celebrity reactions to Friday’s ruling, delivered via Twitter, Instagram and statements:

 “Love won.”